This post may contain Amazon or other affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There really is not any trick with the swirling.
 Be as creative as you like.
 However, I would suggest to start small with the dollops of raspberry.
 If you add all the raspberry at the beginning then you basically will just have a full raspberry layer.

 Also, I like to drag the back of the spoon or the tip of a knife through the cheesecake and raspberry.
 Back and forth first.
 Then I might do a swirl, but all in a uniform pattern.
 You can do it any way you like…get creative with your Raspberry Cheesecake Coconut Bars.

-First the coconut crust of this raspberry bar, then the creamy cheesecake filling and then a swirl of mashed raspberries create a fresh sweet treat….made with xylitol or your sweetener of choice to make this Low Carb Raspberry Cheesecake Coconut Bar a delightful treat.
+First the coconut crust of this raspberry bar, then the creamy cheesecake filling and then a swirl of mashed raspberries create a fresh sweet treat….made with Lakanto Monkfruit Sweetener or sweetener of your choice to make this Low Carb Raspberry Cheesecake Coconut Bar a delightful treat.

 I know you’re sick of reading on and on about my Raspberry Bars, so scroll quickly below to the recipe and let me know how they came out for you.

 21 day Keto & Fasting Jump Start Program

 If you’re new to low carb and fasting you may need someone like me to hold you accountable.
 I have a one on one program.
 Click on this link for The Kellie Kitchen Keto Accountability Coaching Program.

 I’ll teach you how to eat delicious food and still lose weight, look great and feel AMAZING.